 How to use your RRSP to increase your CCB payments

-Steps to use your RRSP to increase your CCB payments:
+Use your RRSP to increase your CCB payments step-by-step:

 - First, open an RRSP.
 We recommend Wealthsimple for your RRSP and your child’s RESP!